 When examined microscopically, soil shows itself to be a widely varied complex structure that is not simply degraded rock with organic matter.
 Its primary role in nature is storing water and releasing nutrients to plants, a process that is essential to virtually every living thing.
 As one of the primary elements of healthy, functioning ecosystems, soils are a crucial link in the chain of life on earth.
 Soils, simply put, are more than the essential ingredients to growing our crops and supplying the lumber to build our homes.

 Conserving soils is every bit as important as protecting water and air quality.
 Knowing how soil erosion occurs can give you the ability to take an active role in protecting this crucial natural resource.
+A Natural Resource Management Organisation can further help and educate land owners and communities in general about the best ways in preserving natural resources.
 The global loss of healthy, productive soil has the potential to create worldwide famine, among other severe environmental catastrophes.
-Regardless of whether you are a home gardener or farmer, there are measures you can take to help reduce the destructive processes of soil erosion.
+Regardless of whether you are a home gardener or farmer, there are erosion control solutions and measures you can take to help reduce the destructive processes of soil erosion, such as adding a Curlex Erosion Control Fabric to your lawn.